-In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide non-residential Building Operator Certification and Training program will evaluate the effectiveness of program implementation for the 2003 program.
-The study descriptions below provide the focus and types of evaluations we expect to complete in support of future program plans.
+In 2004, the utilities' Evaluation, Measurement and Verification (EM&V) efforts for the statewide non-residential Energy Efficiency Training and Certification for Building Operators (Building Operator Certification and Training) program will evaluate the effectiveness of program implementation for the 2003 program.
+The study descriptions below provide the focus and types of evaluations PG&E expects to complete in support of future program plans.

-Program Description:
+Program Description

 Building operator certification and training programs educate operators of large and medium commercial buildings, including public buildings, on short-and long-term peak demand and energy savings strategies for their buildings.
 After participating in training activities, individual building operators are certified in efficient building operation.
-The Program is implemented in a uniform statewide fashion.
+The program is implemented in a uniform statewide fashion.
 Participants complete the course curriculum in approximately seven months.
 Participants who pass the course are certified.
 Building operators learn to get the most out of their systems by improving their analytical and practical skills on the job.
 The training includes equipment operations, the latest methods of building operation and maintenance and how to incorporate energy efficiency opportunities.
-The program remains mostly unchanged from PY2002, with minor modifications to training content.
+The program remains mostly unchanged from PY 2002, with minor modifications to training content.

-From an evaluation perspective, we will examine customer satisfaction and assess any differences from 2002 program implemented in 2003.
+From an evaluation perspective, PG&E will examine customer satisfaction and assess any differences from 2002 program implemented in 2003.

-The 2003 EM&V Study for the Building Operators Certification and Training Program will have the following objectives:
+The 2003 EM&V Study for the Energy Efficiency Training and Certification for Building Operators (Building Operators Certification and Training Program) will have the following objectives:

-- Examine participants satisfaction with program process and content of training - Gather participant and non-participant recommendations for enhancements to Program process and content - Understand how to better market program to non-participants - Document all participant post-program energy efficiency adoption actions.
+- Examine participants satisfaction with program process and content of training; - Gather participant and non-participant recommendations for enhancements to program process and content; - Understand how to better market the program to non-participants; and - Document all participant post-program energy efficiency adoption actions.

-The proposed Study will evaluate the Statewide 2003 Building Operator Certification and Training Program.
-The Study will provide a process evaluation and an assessment of participants' self-reported energy efficiency actions taken as a result of the training.
+The proposed study will evaluate the Statewide 2003 Energy Efficiency Training and Certification for Building Operators (Building Operator Certification and Training Program).
+The study will provide a process evaluation and an assessment of participants' self-reported energy efficiency actions taken as a result of the training.
 The evaluation approach will entail at least the following activities:

-- A review of Program implementation tracking data to assess participant recommendations to process and content improvements. - Telephone surveys that address participant satisfaction, participant and nonparticipant post-Program implementation actions and non-participant awareness, practices and reasons for not participating.
+- A review of program implementation tracking data to assess participant recommendations to process and content improvements; and - Telephone surveys that address participant satisfaction, participant and non-participant post-program implementation actions and non-participant awareness, practices and reasons for not participating.

 The 2003 EM&V study will produce a report that describes the achievements of the 2003 program.
-This includes participation levels, a post-participation assessment of energy and peak power saving activities taken by participants in the 2003 and previous year program, and an analysis comparing participant results with those taken by similar non-participants.
+This includes participation levels, a post-participation assessment of energy and peak power saving activities taken by participants in the 2003 and previous year's program, and an analysis comparing participant results with those taken by similar non-participants.
 The report will also provide process enhancement recommendations, and information for policy and operational decisions for future BOCT programs.